TL; DR: Liberating Structures for Scrum: The Sprint Planning

 The findings of the four teams were similar: Successful Sprint Plannings depend on a well-prepared, actionable Product Backlog where the Scrum Team managed the heavy lifting already during the Product Backlog refinement.

-Which lead us to the next task: figure out what it takes to create a well-prepared, actionable Product Backlog.
+This leads us to the next task: figure out what it takes to create a well-prepared, actionable Product Backlog.

 Min Specs for Well-prepared, Actionable Product Backlogs